 You can eat carrots on a ketogenic diet.
-Although it contains 11 grams of carbs per cup and has a glycemic index or GI score of 71, the high fiber content ensures you aren’t spiking insulin or blood sugar.
+Although it contains 11 grams of net carbs per cup and has a glycemic index (GI score) of 71, the high fiber content ensures you aren’t spiking insulin or blood sugar.

 But I’d recommend you not eat more than a few servings because too much can affect ketosis.

 Cooking carrots also raises the GI score.
 So if you’re having a steak with some salad on the side, try sprinkling some raw carrots on top.
 If it isn’t for you, get some cooked carrots but watch your serving size.